Some of the numbers presented in this website may not be the most recent available

 The economy is dominated by tourism.
 However oil storage and transshipment is important and the country is trying to attract foreign investment in offshore banking and a diverse manufacturing sector.

 The volcanic island of Saint Lucia is very mountainous with the highest point being Mount Gimie at 950 m.
+It is entirely made up of volcanics surrounded by oceanic crust of the Caribbean Sea and Atlantic Ocean.
 Its coastal plain is narrow and it has limited sedimentary cover.

 This geology is not suitable for the generation and accumulation of commercial volumes of oil and gas.
-Thus St. Lucia has no identified indigenous oil or gas resources, either onshore or offshore.
+There are no identified indigenous oil or gas resources, either onshore or offshore.

 ST. LUCIA